RubenvanGemeren/ID2010-Interactive-Programming/ReadmeTAG.txt

 like this:

-  // In this code example, AgentID shold be replaced with whatever is
+  // In this code example, AgentID should be replaced with whatever is
   // chosen as the identifier datatype.
 The class java.util.UUID is one
   // possible choice.
 A 32-bit random integer probably also works.